 The podiatrist will examine you and the clinical findings are backed up with imaging.
 This can include an ultrasound scan or an MRI study.
 You will also have a biomechanical assessement that will show any movement and strength deficits.
 These are recorded and worked into your treatment program.

-Patella tendon pain can be brought on by previous injury.
-It can be caused by a deficit in muscle strength, endurance, reduced flexibility or aberrant movement patterns can all play a part in jumpers knee.
-Faulty training techniques and focusing on only one type of training can lead to overuse of the patella tendon.
+Anterior knee pain can be brought on by previous injury.
+It can be caused by a deficit in muscle strength, endurance, reduced flexibility or aberrant movement patterns can all play a part in anterior knee pain.

 - Activity modification